 In addition, we recommend including no-template controls (NTCs) and using as much template input and as few PCR cycles as possible.
 This will help prevent PCR bias.
-However, in case of small sample amounts or low DNA content, cycle numbers may be increased up to 40 because the background signal from the UCP master mix is exceptionally low.
+However, in case of small sample amounts or low DNA content, cycle numbers may be increased up to 40 as the background signal from the UCP Master Mix is exceptionally low.